huzaifanasir08/Web-Changes-Detector/README.md

 2. **Generate Hash**: Computes a hash for each webpage's content.
 3. **Compare Hashes**: Checks for changes between old and new content.
 4. **Trigger Alerts**: Sends email notifications if changes are found.
-5. **Store Results**: Saves check history in the database for review.
+5. **Store Results**: Saves check history in the database/storage for review.

 ## Installation